Assessment Only programme

 SSF will ensure that all of the following entry criteria are met before accepting an AO candidate onto the programme:

-- That all entrants have achieved a standard equivalent to a grade C (grade 4) in the GCSE examinations in English and mathematics, and that those who intend to train to teach pupils aged 3 - 11 additionally have achieved a standard equivalent to a grade C (grade 4) in the GCSE examination in a science subject
+- That all entrants have achieved a standard equivalent to a grade C (grade 4) in the GCSE examinations in English and mathematics, and that those who intend to train to teach pupils aged 3 - 11 additionally have achieved a standard equivalent to a grade C (grade 4) in the GCSE examination in a science subject.
+Information regarding equivalency testing can be found here

 - That all candidates hold a first degree of a United Kingdom higher education institution or equivalent qualification